crydotsnake/dotfiles-ubuntu/README.md

-# i3 Configuration
+# ubuntu-dotfiles

-Here you find my configuration files for i3, and i3status.
+In this repository you find my scripts for setting up my ubuntu system.
+For installing i3, but also install and configure some base packages  i need.

 ## Packages i use for i3